onzfonz/comp227/src/content/5/en/part5d.md

 How does the [cy.contains](https://docs.cypress.io/api/commands/contains.html) command actually work?

-When we click the *cy.contains('second note')* command in Cypress [Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html), we see that the command searches for the element containing the text <i>second note</i>:
+When we click the `cy.contains('second note')` command in Cypress [Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html), we see that the command searches for the element containing the text `second note`:

 ![cypress test runner clicking testbody and second note](../../images/5/34x.png)

-By clicking the next line *.contains('make important')* we see that the test uses the 'make important' button corresponding to the <i>second note</i>:
+By clicking the next line `.contains('make important')` we see that the test uses the 'make important' button corresponding to the ***second note***:

 ![cypress test runner clicking make important](../../images/5/35x.png)

-When chained, the second <i>contains</i> command <i>continues</i> the search from within the component found by the first command.
+When chained, the second `contains` command ***continues*** the search from within the component found by the first command.

 If we had not chained the commands, and instead write: